AdaptivePerf/AdaptivePerf/README.md

 * [nlohmann-json](https://github.com/nlohmann/json) (if building from source, tested with 3.11.3)
 * [PocoNet + PocoFoundation](https://pocoproject.org) (tested with 1.14.0)

-The tested dependency versions are a guideline only, AdaptivePerf may compile and run without issues with older versions.
-However, it is recommended to use the newest versions available for your distribution (and if this doesn't solve compilation errors for example, the newest versions available for installing from source).
+The tested dependency versions are a guideline only, AdaptivePerf may compile and run without issues with older versions (there have been problems with some older versions of nlohmann-json, CLI11, and libarchive though).
+However, it is recommended to use the newest versions available for your distribution (or for installing from source if distribution versions don't solve e.g. compilation errors).

 If you want to enable tests (see the documentation for contributors), you don't have to install [the GoogleTest framework](https://github.com/google/googletest) beforehand, this is done automatically during the compilation.